Right to counsel

 Legislation, Civil Commitment - Subject of Petition

-In civil commitment proceedings, upon admission of the person to a designated facility, "the facility shall inform the person that it shall, upon such person's request, notify the committee for public counsel services of the name and location of the person admitted."
+Indigent persons shall be appointed counsel in commitment or retention hearings.
+M.G.L. ch.
+123, § 5 (mental health title).
+Upon admission of the person to a designated facility, "the facility shall inform the person that it shall, upon such person's request, notify the committee for public counsel services of the name and location of the person admitted."
 M.G.L. ch.
 123, § 12(b).
 The statute adds that the committee for public counsel services "shall forthwith appoint an attorney who shall meet with the person.
 If the appointed attorney determines that the person voluntarily and knowingly waives the right to be represented, or is presently represented or will be represented by another attorney, the appointed attorney shall so notify said committee for public counsel services, which shall withdraw the appointment."

 Anyone can apply for a three day commitment to a facility of a mentally ill person whom the failure to confine would cause a likelihood of serious harm.
 M.G.L. ch.
 123, § 12(e).
 The statute adds that "The court shall appoint counsel to represent said person."